Declare his glory among the nations,

 Each team member must submit a Request for Security Clearance.
 This is a background check performed by the Hamilton Co.
 Sheriff's Department.
 Members must be able to successfully pass this background check in order to gain access to the Justice Center.

 Each team member must read and agree with a comprehensive list of Policies and Procedures.
+This can be submitted through our online form.

-Each member must sign a TJM/HCSO waiver indicating that they understand the risk of entering a corrections facility and will not hold TJM, the Hamilton Co.
+Each member must sign a TJM/HCSO waiver indicating they understand the risk of entering a corrections facility and will not hold TJM, the Hamilton Co.
 Sheriff’s Department, or any other party responsible for injury that occurs while volunteering.

 Note: The waiver requires the applicant’s signature as well as a witness.
 The two MUST have the same dates in order that we know the witness did indeed witness the applicant sign the waiver.